phoenixnap/k8s-cloud-provider-bmc/README.md

 The CCM uses multiple configuration options.
 See the [configuration](#Configuration) section for all of the options.

+### Deploy Load Balancer

+If you want load balancing to work as well, deploy a supported load-balancer.

+CCM provides the correct logic, if necessary, to manage load balancer configs for supported load-balancers.

+See further in this document under loadbalancing, for details.

 ### Logging

 By default, ccm does minimal logging, relying on the supporting infrastructure from kubernetes.
 However, it does support